naorunaoru/szitcam/README.md

-# Scope — UseePlus WebUSB viewer
+# szitcam — UseePlus WebUSB viewer

-A zero-install, browser-only viewer for UseePlus USB endoscope and microscope cameras using the Geek szitman `supercamera` chipset.
+A zero-install, browser-only viewer for UseePlus USB endoscope and microscope cameras identifying as `Geek szitman supercamera`.

 The page talks directly to the camera with WebUSB.
 Frames are decoded locally and never leave the browser.